How to Choose the Right Vanity for Any Bathroom

 3. Establish Storage Needs

 Storage is one of the biggest perks of having a vanity (as opposed to a space-saving pedestal sink).
-Smaller vanities may have a couple of drawers and a single cabinet, while larger vanities often have multiple cabinets and stacks of drawers for optimal organization
+Smaller vanities may have a couple of drawers and a single cabinet, while larger vanities often have multiple cabinets and stacks of drawers for optimal organization.

-Personal hygiene products, daily care items, first-aid supplies, medication, and makeup are just a few of things you might store in your main bathroom or the kids’ bathroom; if you don’t have a dedicated linen closet, you might also need a place to put extra towels, tissues, toilet paper, and cleaning products.
+Personal hygiene products, daily care items, first-aid supplies, medication, and makeup are just a few of the things you might store in your main bathroom or the kids’ bathroom; if you don’t have a dedicated linen closet, you might also need a place to put extra towels, tissues, toilet paper, and cleaning products.

 Take stock of the items you plan to keep in your vanity as you consider your options.
 Whether you’ve got a lot of stuff or just a little, look for a model that provides the best storage volume and configuration (a combination of drawers, cabinets, and open shelves) to meet your needs.